awsdocs/iam-user-guide/doc_source/id_credentials_temp_enable-regions.md

 **To change the Region compatibility of session tokens for the global endpoint \(console\)**

-1. Sign in as a root user or an IAM user with permissions to perform IAM administration tasks\.
+1. Sign in as a root user or a user with permissions to perform IAM administration tasks\.
 To change the compatibility of session tokens, you must have a policy that allows the `iam:SetSecurityTokenServicePreferences` action\.

 1. Open the [IAM console](https://console.aws.amazon.com/iam/home?#home)\.
 In the navigation pane, choose **Account settings**\.